Chinese rock: Rock goes underground, earns newfound respect (1994-1998)

+In December 1994, Dou Wei, Zhang Chu, He Yong and Tang Dynasty participated in the concert held at Hung Hom Stadium in Hong Kong.
+This is an extremely important concert in the history of Chinese rock music, filled with media from all over the world and nearly 10,000 Hong Kong audiences, Hong Kong people were shocked by the music brought by mainland Chinese rock bands.It condensed a thunderous cry and a passionate release.
+It is the crimson mist in the Hung Hom Coliseum, igniting the unforgettable winter night of December 17, 1994 like flames.To this day, many people still miss the scorching, clean, and unforgettable moment 25 years ago, the youthful, talented, and fearless faces and voices.

+In November 1994, the band "43 Baojia Street" was established at the Central Conservatory of Music, with Wang Feng as the lead vocalist.
+No. 43 Baojia Street was a famous academic band, with many members being highly talented students from the Central Conservatory of Music, each with their own understanding and persistence in music.
+In 1995, Wang Feng formed "43 Baojia Street" as the soul vocalist.
+His first album, 43 Baojia Street, was released in 1997.
+In 1998, he released his second album, Storm Comes.
+In 2000, the band disbanded, and that same year Wang Feng released the album "Flower Fire".
+In 2002, he released his album Love is a Bullet for Happiness.
+In 2004, he released the album "Smiling and Crying".
+In 2005, the album "Raging Life" was released.

 Rock Revival (2000–present)

 From 2000 to 2004 post punk and extreme metal entered the underground scene and gained popularity among fans.
+China made tremendous efforts during a brief and extraordinary period to make its "rock history" possible: this can be attributed to the great prosperity of the local heavy metal industry in the early 2000s, when many new brands such as Areadeath emerged, Mort Production and later Polywater, Stress Hormones et al., along with the integration of foreigners, have brought some research techniques to Chinese rock.
 In 2004–2005, Beijing's Joyside went on their first tour of China.
 American filmmaker Kevin Fritz followed them to make the film "Wasted Orient."
 It was released on DVD in 2007 by Plexifilm.
 The film is China's version of Decline Of Western Civilization (about the LA punk scene).
 It comically depicts the pitfalls associated with trying to tour a country that has little taste for Chinese rock n' roll music.
 In this film the original line-up of Joyside including Bian Yuan, Liu Hao, Fan Bo, Yang Yang, and Xin Shuang shows these colorful characters drowning away in alcohol.
 The film also includes some of Joyside's early music, which brought the band some public recognition.
 The film "Wasted Orient" is non-political, and avoids making superficial social commentary.
 While Joyside is not particularly known for the talent, the film presents Chinese rock music in the new millennium in a most authentic, raw, and genuine musical genre..